Underground Vault Explosions & Car Accidents

 Underground Vault Explosions - Are These A Little Known Risk We Los Angeles Drivers Face?

 Electrical vaults, or splice boxes, on the other hand, are switchgear vaults containing electrical equipment powering street and traffic lights, for example.
 Also found in these underground rooms are other utilities like circuit breakers, electrical cables, and transformers.
-Although underground vaults are preferred over unsightly and dangerous above-ground power poles strung with electrical power cables, they can also present many risks of electrical shock to motorists, underground workers, and pedestrians.
+Although underground vaults are preferred over unsightly and dangerous above-ground power poles strung with electrical power cables, they can also present many electrical shock risks to motorists, underground workers, and pedestrians.

 I am attorney Michael Ehline.
-I am a former C-47 building contractor, which is a specialized profession, requiring extensive knowledge of pre-manufactured, gas, and electrical related matters.
+I am a former C-47 building contractor, a specialized profession requiring extensive knowledge of pre-manufactured, gas, and electrical related matters.
 As a lawyer, I have used this experience to assist people in winning millions of dollars in all manner of legal claims involving negligence.
 In the process, I have lobbied Congress on behalf of personal injury victims and gained industry-wide recognition and accolades for my service.
 My staff and I use this advanced knowledge to help people injured in obscure cases where other lawyers might give up.

 There are many ways for drivers to get into accidents.
 Thousands of collisions occur each day on America's roads.
 True, many vehicle wrecks are due to negligent drivers.
 And some wrecks are due to terrible weather conditions.
 But occasionally, bizarre issues like underground vaults exploding, remain to be considered.